 We're proud of our animal welfare work and the accolades we've won.
 That's why we put them at the heart of our recent marketing campaigns rolled out in our stores, on social media and print publications.
-We now carry a high welfare logo on the pack that makes it clear that Waitrose & Partners is the "Award winning supermarket for animal welfare".
+We now carry a high welfare logo on the pack that makes it clear that Waitrose & Partners is an "Award winning supermarket for animal welfare".

 We know how important our standards are to our customers so we aim to promote our credentials wherever possible.
 We also use in-store shelf branding information at a customer's point of sale to promote awards from Compassion in World Farming.
 We run numerous stories in our weekly newspaper Waitrose Weekend (circulation approx. 500,000) on animal welfare and also in our monthly magazine Waitrose Food.

 Our 2020 Only Waitrose campaign has our animal welfare commitments at its heart and builds on our 2018/2019 campaign that showcased the Partners responsible for our animal welfare.
 This latter campaign won the 2019 Compassion in World Farming Marketing Award.
+During 2021, Waitrose Food Magazine will run a series of articles highlighting the importance of good welfare across all our UK livestock species.